NumEconCopenhagen/projects-2023-ctrl-alt-elite/dataproject/README.md

 # Data analysis project

-Our project is titled ***The relationship between renewable electricity generation and demand in Denmark*** and is about how much megawatt per hour the different electricity generation types produce.
-We look at gross consumption, offshore windfarms, onshore windfarms, solar power and hydro power.
+Our project, titled ***'The Relationship between Renewable Electricity Generation and Demand in Denmark,'*** focuses on analyzing the megawatt per hour (MWh) production of various electricity generation types.
+We explore the relationship between gross consumption and the generation from offshore wind farms, onshore wind farms, solar power, and hydro power.
+By examining these factors, we aim to gain insights into the dynamics and interplay between renewable energy generation and electricity demand in Denmark.".

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).